ibm-cloud-docs/vpc/file_storage_vpc_about.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}
 {:note: .note}
-{:beta: .beta}

-# About File Storage for VPC (beta)
+# About File Storage for VPC
 {: #file-storage-vpc-about}

 {{site.data.keyword.cloud}} File Storage for {{site.data.keyword.vpc_full}} (VPC) is a zonal file storage offering that provides NFS-based file storage services for VPC customers.
 File shares are created in an availability zone within a region.
 File shares can be shared with multiple virtual service instances within the same zone across multiple VPCs.
 {:shortdesc}

-This service is available only to accounts with special approval to preview this beta feature.
+File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
+Contact your IBM Sales representative if you are interested in getting access.
-{:beta}
+{:note}

 ## Overview
 {: #file-storage-overview}

 File Storage for VPC provides a shared file service that operates within the bounds of a VPC.
 You create a shared file storage in an availability zone.
 You then mount the shared file system by creating mount targets.

 You pay for only the capacity you need.
-The capacity ranges from 10 GB up to 16 TB for all available profiles.
+The capacity ranges from 10 GB up to 32 TB for all available profiles.

+File share data is encrypted by default using IBM-managed encryption for data-at-rest.
+For added security, you can also use your own root keys to protect your file shares.
+For more information, see [File share encryption](#FS-encryption).

 ### File storage IOPS profiles
 {: #fs-profiles-intro}

-For this release, you can select an IOPS tier profile that provides a guaranteed level of performance for your workloads.
+You can select an IOPS tier profile that provides a guaranteed level of performance for your workloads.
 You can select from three tiers:

 * 3 IOPS/GB
 * 5 IOPS/GB